 Btk gets sprayed from the air in two applications, a few days apart.
 The caterpillar ingests the Btk that's on its host foliage.
 The Btk proteins punch holes into the wall of the caterpillar's gut, the contents of which spill into its blood (hemolymph).
 Within a few days, the insect dies from infection and starvation.
 The pesticide is then supposed to degrade within 3-5 days with exposure to ultraviolet light, and no longer present a threat.

-Proponents of the EGM-busting treatment say native butterflies and moths will not be affected because the spraying is targeted at the trees where the EGM is feeding.
+Proponents of the Spongy Moth-busting treatment say native butterflies and moths will not be affected because the spraying is targeted at the trees where the moth is feeding.
 There’s a video on the federal Invasive Species Centre website

 in which an expert from Natural Resources Canada explains that Btk does not affect Monarchs.
 “We’re not spraying Monarch butterfly habitat, and usually the spraying for Gypsy Moth is done before Monarchs have arrived from the south and started to lay eggs and have the caterpillars out there.”